 1. Breaking the ice with something personally relevant

-Start your meeting on a positive note with a friendly greeting.
+Start your presentation on a positive note with a friendly greeting.
 Smiling and observing body language are tactics that have been used to improve negotiation techniques.

 This will also help put your prospect at ease and make them more receptive to your sales pitch.
 Point out a noteworthy fact about your prospect that you might have found during your research.